nedbat/coveragepy/doc/cmd.rst

   This could be because you asked to measure only modules that never ran, or for other reasons.

+  To debug this problem, try using ``run --debug=trace`` to see the tracing decision made for each file.

 Module XXX was previously imported, but not measured (module-not-measured) You asked coverage.py to measure module XXX, but it had already been imported when coverage started.
 This meant coverage.py couldn't monitor its